Courses

 }

 And that's it.
-With just a few lines of code, we reused the PostForm Form Object for the Edit form.
+With just a few changes in the code, we reused the PostForm Form Object for the Edit form:

 Older Livewire v2: Binding Full Model